ReDI-School/intermediate-java/lesson5/index.md

 ## Non-static Methods

 Non-static method belongs to an instance of the class.
-To invoke or call a non-static method, you must have and use an instance of the class.
-What is an instance of a class?
+To invoke or call a non-static method, you must have and use an instance of the class. **What is an instance of a class?**

 If you define a non-static method call `myMethod` in a class called `MyClass` you can invoke that method in the following way:

 ```java
 new MyClass().myMethod(...);
 ```

+Here, `new MyClass()` is an instance of the class `MyClass`.
+You will learn more about this and Object Oriented Programming later in the course.

 OR in the following way